 The High School Flight Training Scholarship, Teacher Flight Training Scholarship, and Primary Flight Training Scholarship provide funds for winners to apply toward training for their private, sport, or recreational pilot certificate.
 The Advanced Rating Scholarship provides funds for instrument rating; commercial pilot certificate; and flight instructor, instrument instructor, and multiengine instructor certificates.

 There are certain criteria that must be met to qualify for You Can Fly Scholarships.
-Those requirements will differ for each specific scholarship, but the two basic requirements to be awarded a scholarship are:
+Those requirements will differ for each specific scholarship, but the three basic requirements to be awarded a scholarship are:

 Earlier this year, 124 scholarships were awarded totaling more than $1.1 million.
 The Ray Foundation, established by late aviator, philanthropist, and entrepreneur James C. Ray, generously provides $1 million for the High School and Teacher scholarships.
 Through donations from other dedicated individuals and organizations, more than $86,000 was earmarked for Primary Flight Training Scholarships and more than $25,000 for five Advanced Flight Training Scholarships.